Delaware 105.9 loves pets! That's why we've partnered with

 Tip of the Month

-Last Week's Pets: Juliette the dog and Maybelline the cat are still available.
+Last Week's Pets: Puglina the dog has been adopted!
+CJ the cat is still available.

 If you're interested in adopting one of the Pets of the Week, or seeing